-JPMC Risk Appetite is a high level statement of the firm's appetite for risk.
-The Risk Appetite framework integrates risk controls, earnings, capital management, liquidity management and return targets to set the firm's risk appetite in the context of its objectives for key stakeholders, including but not limited to shareholders, depositors, regulators and clients.
+JPMC Risk Appetite is a high level statement of the Firm's appetite for risk.
+The Firm's Risk Appetite framework is governed by a Quantitative Risk Appetite policy and a Qualitative Risk Appetite policy which outline the framework for establishing the Firm's overall appetite for risk.
+They define quantitative parameters and qualitative risks which are used to monitor and measure the Firm's Risk Appetite.
+The Risk Appetite framework integrates risk controls, earnings, capital management, liquidity management and return targets to set the Firm's Risk Appetite in the context of its objectives for key stakeholders, including but not limited to shareholders, depositors, regulators and clients.